 We would love to hear from you.
-To find out more about this role and for an informal chat, please contact James Barnes jbarnes@wildlifetrusts.org
+To find out more about this role and for an informal chat, please contact Eddie Rich, our Governance & Compliance Officer at: governance@wildlifetrusts.org

 What sort of things will I be asked if invited to interview?